Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Simulation Studies

-To examine the empirical performance of the proposed methodology, we consider the true and estimated propensity score with a correctly specified model.
-As described in Section~\ref{subsec: estimation}, we compute the pseudo-outcome using either the IPW weights or the stabilized H\'ajek weights.
-We also consider the truncated versions of these weights where the truncation is done at the $99^{th}$ percentile.
-Truncation of estimated propensity scores is a common practice in applied research to avoid extreme weights.

-After obtaining the pseudo-outcomes, we choose functions $\basef[_1](\seffm[]), \dots, \basef[_L](\seffm[])$ for the working model presented in Equation~\cref{eq:model}. \cref{fig:moderator_hist} presents the histogram of spatial moderator and spatio-temporal moderator across all pixels and all time periods.
-Since both moderators $X_2$ and $X_{3t}$ take values in $[0,1]$, we set $\basef[_1](r), \dots, \basef[_L](r)$ to be the basis functions of natural cubic splines on $[0,1]$ with equally spaced knots between 0 and 1.
-For all simulations, we include six basis functions in the working model, i.e., $L = 6$.
-At each time period, we conduct a regression of the pseudo-outcomes using the covariates formed by $\basef[_1](r), \dots, \basef[_L](r)$.
+In total, we evaluate four estimators: IPW/H\'ajek estimators based on the true propensity score and IPW/H\'ajek estimators based on the estimated propensity score.
+When computing pseudo-outcomes, we use either the IPW or stabilized H\'ajek weights.
+We choose six basis functions $\basef[_1](\seffm[]), \dots, \basef[_L](\seffm[])$ for the working model in Eqn~\cref{eq:model}, i.e., $L = 6$. \cref{fig:moderator_hist} presents the histogram of the spatial and the spatio-temporal moderators across all pixels and all time periods.
+Since both moderators $X_2$ and $X_{3t}$ take values in $[0,1]$, we set $\basef[_1](r), \dots, \basef[_6](r)$ to be the basis functions of natural cubic splines on $[0,1]$ with equally spaced knots between 0 and 1.
+At each time period, we regress the pseudo-outcomes on the covariates formed by $\basef[_1](r), \dots, \basef[_L](r)$.

-In total, we evaluate six estimators: IPW/H\'ajek estimators based on the true propensity score, IPW/H\'ajek estimators based on the estimated propensity score, and IPW/H\'ajek estimators based on the truncated estimated propensity score.
-We use the consistent estimators for the upper bound of the asymptotic variance discussed in \cref{subsec: asymptotic properties} for constructing confidence intervals.